-Below is a list of a ten great hikes in Los Angeles that should please the most scrutinizing outdoor enthusiasts.
+Have a look at this list of twelve great hikes in Los Angeles that should please the most scrutinizing outdoor enthusiasts.
 These hikes are listed in alphabetical order with brief descriptions and links to full write-ups.

-The list includes the average rating for each hike as decided by the visitors of hikespeak.com.
-After exploring one of these highly touted hikes, you are encouraged to come back and provide a star rating of your own.
+The list includes the average rating for each hike as judged by the visitors of hikespeak.com.
+After exploring one of these highly recommended hikes, you can come back and provide a star rating of your own.
 If you have a favorite hike that you do not see on this list, please share it as a comment below.

 As a bonus, you’ll find some deserving honorable mentions at the bottom of this page.
 For more best-of recommendations, you can check out the top trails in a number of categories on Los-Angeles-Trails.com (a microsite of hikespeak.com).